 I really don’t like talking about myself.
 I’m sure you can relate.

 However, I know that when you’re first getting to know someone, hearing their story helps to create a connection.
-It also helps you decide if whether or not this is a person whom you can trust with your story.
+It also helps you decide if whether or not this is a person that you can trust with your story.

 So friend, I imagine the two of us sitting together outside of a quiet coffee shop on a beautiful tree-lined street and you say something like, “What nationality are you?
 Where are you from?”
 No need to be politically correct, I get this question A LOT!
 And honestly, I love it because it’s gives me a chance to talk about my family and tell you how I found JoyCode.